sophieluo/rallie/rallie/README.md

 Welcome to the Rallie iOS project.
 This app powers an AI-driven tennis ball machine that interacts with the player in real time.
 The system uses the phone's camera, computer vision (via Apple Vision framework), and Bluetooth to dynamically adjust shot placement based on the player's position.

+> 📝 **Note**: For comprehensive project documentation, see [ProjectDocumentation.md](./Docs/ProjectDocumentation.md)

 ---

 ## 🔧 Key Features

-- **Real-Time Player Detection**: Detects player's feet position on court using `VNDetectHumanRectanglesRequest`.
+- **Real-Time Player Detection**: Detects player's feet position on court using `VNDetectHumanBodyPoseRequest`.
 - **Homography Mapping**: Maps the detected position from the image space to real-world court coordinates.
-- **Mini Court Visualization**: Displays player’s projected position and user taps on a mini virtual court.
+- **Mini Court Visualization**: Displays player's projected position and user taps on a mini virtual court.
 - **Zone-Based Ball Placement Logic**: Divides the court into 16 zones (4x4) and chooses pre-tuned commands for shot delivery.
 - **Command Transmission via Bluetooth**: Sends 18-digit commands to the ball machine.
 - **CSV Logging**: Logs player positions to `player_positions.csv` in `Documents/` directory for debugging and training.